 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-I have a Return to Oral Question that was asked by Joanna Quassa, Member for Aggu.
-This is in response to 604 - 6(2).
-It was asked on October [30], 2023 in regard to country food initiatives.
+I was asked an oral question by Joanna Quassa, Member for Aggu, Question No. 604 - 6(2) on October [30], 2023 in regard to country food initiatives.

 (interpretation ends) Mr. Speaker, I rise today to supplement an answer I gave during question period on October [30], 2023.
 The Member from Aggu requested more information regarding the Country Food Distribution Program.